scarletstudio/scarletstudio.github.io/_blog/guide-swe.md

 **Infrastructure Engineers** are engineers who build systems to provide new capabilities to other engineers.
 Their work often supports teams of feature engineers.
 Also called **Platform Engineers**.

+**Build Engineers** are a specific type of infrastructure engineer who build systems to enable other software engineers to compile and run their code quickly, correctly, and repeatedly.
+In large organizations, their efforts are crucial to maintaining productivity and scale.

 **Data Engineers** create pipelines and apps to extract, transform, and load data.
 They may also create services to support other members of the organization, including non-engineers, who need to do things with data.
 They may use programming languages like Python, SQL, or Go and use libraries like Spark, Hadoop, BigQuery, or Airflow.

+**Security Engineers** ensure that systems are protected from malicious activity, preserve the privacy of user data, and find solutions to risks.

 **Reliability Engineers** monitor and improve systems to reduce the risk that they will crash or create other problems.
 They are crucial in organizations that support large scale systems.